Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 ---

 # Intro
 This guide provides a step-by-step explanation on effectively managing bookmarks in Linux.
 If your bookmarks toolbar resembles someone that have been web scraping the entire internet, finding the bookmark you need can be a tedious task.
 However, in this straightforward guide, I will demonstrate a much simpler method of managing bookmarks.
 Unfortunately, achieving this requires installing multiple packages.
-On the positive side, you will be able to store all your bookmarks in a text file that can be easily shared across devices using Git.
+On the positive side, you will be able to store all your bookmarks in a text file that can be easily shared across devices using Git, you will be able to find your bookmarks with a minimal amount of keypresses even if you have hundreds of them.

+# Preview
 The end result will be a menu where you can perform a fuzzy search through a list of bookmarks and open multiple tabs at once even, resembling something like the following:
 ![image-center](/assets/images/surf.png){: .align-center}

 # Prerequisites